aws-controllers-k8s/community/docs/hugo-docs/content/docs/contributor-docs/building-controller.md

 make build-ack-generate
 ```

-!!! note "One-off build"
+{{% hint title="One-off build" %}}
 You only have to do this once, overall.
 In other words: unless we change
 something upstream in terms of the code generation process, this is
 a one-off operation.
 Internally, the Makefile executes an `go build` here.
+{{% /hint %}}

 Don't worry if you forget this step, the script in the next step will complain
 with a message along the line of `ERROR: Unable to find an ack-generate binary`